AndrewEShort/Wilson-Lab/README.md

 This repository has a MATLAB script (TFCombinationsCount) and a set of helper functions that allow the user to count orthogonal transcription factor (TF) combinations given a number of operator/TFs and a set of repression matrices (e.g. "An Emerging Transcriptional Programming Edifice: Leveraging an Engineered System of Transcription Factors and Genetic Architectures", Figure 2).

+Software dependencies: The .m files will work in any functioning MATLAB install in any given operating system.
+The script and helper functions have been tested on MATLAB version 9.5.0.944444 (R2018b).
+No non-standard hardware is required.

+Code description:

 Stepping through TFCombinationsCount, on line 5 the user chooses the number of TFs to include in all combinations considered in the calculation (currently configured for 2, 3 and 4 only; see details below), stored as numberOfTFs.
 'Xs' designates whether to include the Xs phenotype in the calculation; 1 for yes, 0 for no. 'antilac' designates whether to include the antilac phenotype in the calculation; 1 for yes, 0 for no. 'Combinatorial' designates whether the calculation should reject variations in TF and operator repression strength (see below) (1 for yes, 0 for no).
 'Permutational' designates whether the calculation should include variations in TF strength, and 'operatorDiff' in tandem with permutational designates whether the calculation should include variations in operator strength (see below) (1 for yes, 0 for no).
 Either combinatorial or permutational, but not both, should be set to 1.

 The 'TFinputsRec' helper function feeds in repression matrix data.
 Functional phenotypes are input as '1's, nonfunctional as '0's.
 These inputs can be customized for any repression matrices (so long as the user is prepared to debug simple errors this causes in the code, since it's customized to 7x7 matrices for this study).